 - If you have a fence with a gate, make sure the lock is too high for a 2-year-old to open.

 - Avoid cleaning garbage cans with poisonous sprays, because children can get it on their hands or inhale fumes.

-> - Most garage items, such as lawn mowers, snowblowers and garden tools, can be dangerous.
-Keep kids away, especially while mowing — lawn mowers can expel objects with enough force to pierce a child’s heart.
+- Most garage items, such as lawn mowers, snowblowers and garden tools, can be dangerous.
+Keep kids away, especially while mowing — lawn mowers can expel objects with enough force to cause serious damage.